 Breach of Duty

 The failure to act within a certain standard of care or responsibility.
 In a negligence case, a person breaches a duty of care when that person fails to exercise the care that a person, exercising ordinary prudence, would use under the same or similar circumstances.
 See also, “Duty.”

 In the legal context, a complaint or theory of recovery asserted by someone who has a dispute or has been harmed by another.
 A “personal injury claim” involves a complaint by a person against another person who caused the injury or accident.
 In the insurance business, a claim is the process of seeking insurance benefits under a policy.

 Insurance coverage that a person purchases through an auto policy that covers damages to their vehicle regardless of fault in the accident.

-A legal defense used to reduce the liability of a defendant by shifting some of the blame to other persons or parties in a legal dispute, including the Plaintiff.
+Also known a “proportionate responsibility” under Texas law, it’s a legal defense used to reduce the liability of a defendant by shifting some of the blame to other persons or parties in a legal dispute, including the Plaintiff.
 The term comes from the process of “comparing” the negligence of two or more persons in any given accident and usually involves a judge or jury assigning a percentage of responsibility to the parties for causing a certain incident or injury.
 Under Texas law, an injured Plaintiff is barred from recovering damages if they are found to be more than 50% negligent in causing the injury or accident.